qserena/06-unit-converter/README.md

 # Unit Converter

 ## Description
-Converts any value to and from numerous metric and imperial units.
+Converts any value to and from numerous metric and imperial units at once.

 <br/>
 <img src="unit-converter.png" alt="Screenshot." width="400px"/>